 Let UX(d) be the union of all event frames in X. We define doc-link(d,R,L)as x∈UR(d)fS,R(x).
 Intuitively, it is the sum of the link F scores for each TRFR present in the gold standard.

-Subscore3: corpus-link (C)

-Each corpus-level query will be scored separately as max⁡(0,TPquery-γFPqueryTPquery+FNquery) where TPquery is the number of documents returned by the system for the query which were judged correct, FPquery is the number of documents returned by the system for the query which were judged incorrect, and FNquery is the number of documents returned by other systems which were assessed as correct but not returned by this system.

-The final corpus-link score is the mean over the score for all queries.

 Aggregating Scores

-Define the scores over an ERE-annotated corpus D as ere(D)=1NTRFRd∈Dλ0max0,arg(d)+λ1doc-link(d)0 where NTRFR is the number of TRFRs in the gold standard for D. Note that while arg can be negative, we clip it to 0 on a per-document basis.
+Define the scores over an ERE-annotated corpus D as ere(D)=1NTRFRd∈Dλ0max0,arg(d)+λ1doc_link(d)0 where NTRFR is the number of TRFRs in the gold standard for D. Note that while arg can be negative, we clip it to 0 on a per-document basis.

 Define ere’ as the median ere over 1000 bootstrap samples over the ERE annotated evaluation corpus.
 Define corpus-link’ as the median value of the corpus linking score over 1000 bootstrap samples over the evaluation queries.
-The final score is rank2016=ere'+λ2corpus-link'
+The final score is rank2017=ere'

 Official Ranking Score

-For the official ranking score, we will use β=14, λ0,1,2=13,γ=14 to weigh all components roughly equally and to encourage high recall while maintaining reasonable precision.
-Because the choice of these parameters is somewhat arbitrary and has a significant impact on the evaluation, we are open to input from participants about what they should be.
-A good value for γ is particularly uncertain.
-We will also do an analysis of the sensitivity of the final ranking to variation in the parameters.
+For the official ranking score, we will use β=14, λ0,1=13 to weigh all components roughly equally and to encourage high recall while maintaining reasonable precision.
+We will do an analysis of the sensitivity of the final ranking to variation in the parameters.

-The score used for final system ranking will be rank-2016 as described above We will report for each rank the fraction of the cross-product of ERE corpus samples and query set samples on which it outperforms each other rank.
+The score used for final system ranking will be rank-2016 as described above.
+We will report for each rank the fraction of the cross-product of ERE corpus samples and query set samples on which it outperforms each other rank.

 Additional Diagnostic Metrics